Frequently Asked Questions

 The Produce Safety Alliance has a list of all approved classes being conducted throughout the U.S. along with information on how to register.
 The cost of these courses can vary.

 The PSP’s role is to educate California produce farmers on how to comply with the requirements of the Produce Safety Rule (PSR) and then regulate farms to ensure that they are compliant.
 Our vision is safe produce through 100% compliance with the law.
-With more than 20,000 farms producing crops that are covered by the PSR, of which approximately 12,000 are identified as large farms, actual on-farm inspections will be conducted on a very small percentage of farms in any given year.
+With more than 20,000 farms producing crops that are covered by the PSR, of which approximately 12,000 are identified as large farms, not every farm will be inspected in any given year.

 Produce Safety Rule inspections are being done on behalf of the U.S. Food and Drug Administration.
 CDFA has created the Produce Safety Program, a new unit within its Inspection Services Division that will employ FDA-credentialed inspectors to perform Produce Safety Rule inspections on California produce farms.
 You can learn more about the inspectors here.

 At this time, the Produce Safety Program is scheduling farm inspections based on a random selection of farms and commodity harvest periods following verification of the farm’s status.
 To assist in this effort, California produce farms are asked to complete the farmer questionnaire.

 Yes.
 The Produce Safety Program does not intend to conduct unannounced routine inspections under the Produce Safety Rule.
 Please see the link for what may trigger an unannounced inspection.

 The Produce Safety Program has put together a brief description of What to Expect During an Inspection.
 Another way to understand what to expect is to request an On-Farm Readiness Review (OFRR).
 OFRRs are a personalized discussion about your farming operations and designed to give you a better understanding of what you can expect from a routine Produce Safety Inspection.

 For more information about OFRRs, check here: https://www.cdfa.ca.gov/producesafety/educate.html.